 Carbon cartridges are added to ensure chemical filtration, removing odor and water discoloration.
 You need to place them at the elbow section of the lift tubes.
 Carbon cartridges are suitable for 6-8 weeks; after that, you need to replace them.

-Highly porous air stone included with the package to use with the air pump.
+A highly porous air stone is included with the package to use with the air pump.
 However, you need to buy the tubing and air pump separately.
 You can use this undergravel filter both in freshwater and saltwater setups.

 The filter unit is easy to assemble; it’s a matter of only five minutes to do that.
 Overall, this is the best undergravel filter, in my opinion.